snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 application launched by Dakota is assumed MPI-enabled and run as an independent parallel process.

-The folder in the Dakota installation includes examples of the use cases.
-In all four, Dakota performs a vector parameter on the "textbook" test function described in
-Section `[additional:textbook] <#additional:textbook>`__.
-The
-application executed for serial demonstration is the example driver, and for parallel execution, a modified version named .
-Both are located in Dakota’s folder.
+The ``examples/parallelism/`` folder in the Dakota installation includes examples of the use cases.
+In all four, Dakota performs a vector parameter on the "textbook" test function described in Section `[additional:textbook] <#additional:textbook>`__.
+The application executed for serial demonstration is the ``text_book`` example driver, and for parallel execution, a modified version named ``text_book_simple_par``.
+Both are located in Dakota’s ``test/`` folder.
 Dakota uses its fork interface to launch interface scripts written either in Bash or Python, which include mock pre-processing to prepare application input, application execution in serial or parallel, and post-processing of application results to return to Dakota.

 The combinations of Dakota and application parallelism are summarized in Table `[parallel:application:table01] <#parallel:application:table01>`__.